RobHolme/vscode-hl7tools/README.md

 ![Field highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/highlightfield2.jpg)

+### Field name tooltips
+This adds a tooltip description for each field when the mouse is hovered over the field.

+* Press F1 --> HL7 Tools: Identify Fields

 ### Display segment fields
 This function lists all fields from the currently selected segment in a list in the output window.
 Field components are indented.
 Any repeating field values are included.
 * Select the segment in the message using the cursor.